Sell Your Script or Movie Idea to Hollywood

 There is an option, scorned by "experts" who have never had anything produced, but have read everything about how you are "supposed" to do it.
 That option is making mass emailings to lists of agents and producers.
 It starts with a catchy query letter.
 Yes, most will go into the junk folder, but every once in a while someone might like your query and then ask for a logline.
 This is what I've been doing, and I am getting requests for loglines.
 I haven't sold a screenplay yet, but this has been the most productive approach for me so far.
 I plan to keep doing it.
 I recently sent a query letter to about 900 agents and got a request for loglines, and I sent them 5.
 As their reply to me was kind and serious, I took the liberty of making my loglines a bit longer than "recommended".
 I am expecting replies now.

-One more thought by me.... on feedback.
+Another thought by me.... on feedback.
 Think about the script for Edward Scissorhands.
 If the writer asked for people on reddit to read it, would people offering "improvements" really help?
 After the producer decided to produce it, how many changes were made before shooting it?
 I don't know of course.
 In a nutshell, I think it is better to think unique, rather than thinking perfection.
 The money people will make changes, that's how it is.
 After you have had some big screenwriter sales, you might be able to insist on no changes.

 Buy Now